Robert Armstrong (actor): Career

-Armstrong first started acting on the stage in 1919 with the production of Boys Will Be Boys.
+Armstrong's earliest known stage credit came in July 1915, for a one-act play called The Bank's Half Million, written by Paul Armstrong, who was Robert's uncle.
+Armstrong was in a 1919 production Boys Will Be Boys; the height of his stage career came with a leading part in the comedy hit Is Zat So?, which ran on Broadway from January 1925 through July 1926.

 Armstrong's silver screen career began in 1927 when he appeared in Pathé's silent drama The Main Event.
 He appeared in 127 films between 1927 and 1964; very prolific in the late 1920s and early 1930s, he made nine movies in 1928 alone.
 He is best known for his role as filmmaker Carl Denham in King Kong.
 Months later, he starred as Denham again in the sequel, Son of Kong, released the same year.
 Armstrong resembled King Kong producer and adventurer Merian C. Cooper, and Cooper used him in several films as more or less a version of himself.
 The Most Dangerous Game was filmed at night on the same jungle sets as King Kong, which was shot during the day, with Armstrong and Fay Wray simultaneously starring in both pictures.
 In 1937, Armstrong starred in With Words and Music (also referred to as The Girl Said No), released by Grand National Films Inc. He also worked throughout the 1930s and 1940s for many film studios.
 Prior to World War II, in 1940, Universal Pictures released Enemy Agent, about countering a Nazi spy ring.
 In the film, Armstrong co-starred with Helen Vinson, Richard Cromwell and Jack La Rue.
 In 1942, he was reteamed with Cromwell in Baby Face Morgan, a notable B movie for PRC (Producers Releasing Corporation).
 Later in that decade, Armstrong played another Carl Denham-like leading character role as "Max O'Hara" in 1949's Mighty Joe Young.
 This film was another stop-motion animation giant gorilla fantasy, made by the same King Kong team of Merian C. Cooper and Ernest B. Schoedsack.

 In the 1950s, he appeared as Sheriff Andy Anderson on Rod Cameron's syndicated western-themed television series, State Trooper.
 Armstrong made four guest appearances on Perry Mason during its nine-year run on CBS: in 1958, he played as Walter Haskell in "The Case of the Sardonic Sergeant"; in 1961 he played the title character and murder victim Captain Bancroft in "The Case of the Malicious Mariner"; in 1962 he played defendant Jimmy West in "The Case of the Playboy Pugilist"; and in 1964 he played murderer Phil Jenks in "The Case of the Accosted Accountant."